Increase Order Accuracy and Boost Customer Loyalty

 What Is Order Accuracy, and Why Does It Matter?

 Order accuracy is the percentage of your orders that are fulfilled and delivered to their final destination without errors.
-This means you give your customers the right items in the right condition, and they arrive right on time.
+A high order accuracy rate means that your customers almost always receive the exact items they order in the proper condition.

 Your order accuracy rate matters because it’s a KPI that shows how successful your business is at giving customers what they want.
-When you have poor order accuracy, it costs your business time, money, and negative customer perceptions.
+When you have poor order accuracy, it costs your business time, money, and negative customer perceptions, so it should be a critical focus of your order management process.

 Here’s how boosting your order accuracy benefits your business: